-With a little planning, you can create a wonderful container garden that's as attractive as it is useful, adding to the beauty of your landscape while also providing a bounty of fresh vegetables and herbs.
-Whether you have a small space, are new to gardening, or only want a small garden, you’ll find many more reasons to grow your garden using pots.
+With a little planning, you can create a wonderful container garden that's as attractive as it is useful, adding to the beauty of your space or landscape, while also providing a bounty of fresh vegetables and herbs.
+Whether you have a small space, are new to gardening, or only want to use a small area of the yard, you’ll find many more reasons to grow your garden using container pots.

 Step out your kitchen door to grab a tomato or snip off some basil.
 Nothing is more convenient than having your garden right at hand.